 Curran was found guilty of second-degree murder.
 Defense witnesses included Curran’s brothers Frank and Clarence, his wife Annie and his sister Mary.
 Oceanside’s Mayor Ted Holden, Curran’s attorney James B. Abbey, along with the County Psychiatrist, also testified that Curran was insane.
 The witnesses provided a number of incidents to prove up their allegations that the Curran was “mentally unbalanced.”
 The very next day the same jury that found him guilty of murder, determined that Curran was insane.
 The newspaper reported that Curran would be sent to a “state asylum for the criminally insane.”

 Erwin Eugene Koch was laid to rest in the Eustis East Cemetery, in Eustis, Nebraska, a small town of 600, settled by German immigrants.
 A military headstone marks his grave.
 When Koch went in the Marine Corps during wartime, his family might have worried about the dangers that might befall him.
 He wasn’t killed in war by a foreign enemy, but by a fellow countryman.

 It is unknown how long William Curran was actually confined and when or if he was deemed “sane”.
-But by the late 1950s, he was living quietly in a home on East Street in Oceanside with Anna, and he still owned the property where the murder occurred.
+But by by March of 1950 he was back in Oceanside and still owned the property where the murder occurred.
 Curran’s son, Frank Earl Curran, was elected as Mayor of San Diego, serving from 1963 and 1971.
 William Edward Curran died on July 19, 1963.
 He was interred at Eternal Hills Memorial Park, in Oceanside, along with his wife who later died in 1989.